 |HEBR-MOD 202||Fourth Semester Hebrew||4|

-1The language requirement can also be fulfilled by placing out of HEBR-MOD 202.
-In this case, based on which course they place into, students will take two of the following Hebrew text requirements: HEBR-MOD/JEWISH 301, HEBR-MOD/JEWISH 302, HEBR-MOD/JEWISH 401, HEBR-MOD/JEWISH 402.
+1The language requirement can also be fulfilled if students with prior experience in Hebrew Language are advised to enroll in a course higher than HEBR-MOD 202.
+In this case, based on which course they are advised to take, students will take two of the following Hebrew text requirements: HEBR-MOD/JEWISH 301, HEBR-MOD/JEWISH 302, HEBR-MOD/JEWISH 401, HEBR-MOD/JEWISH 402.

 Major in Jewish Studies: Concentration in Modern Hebrew Language, Literature, and Israeli Culture